Health Insurance With COVID-19 Covered*

 Is Sputnik V effective?

-Sputnik V has an efficacy rate of 91%, which is quite high and is quite close to that of Moderna and Pfizer vaccines that have an efficacy rate of 95%.
+Sputnik V has an efficacy rate of 91%, which is relatively high and is quite close to that of Moderna and Pfizer vaccines, which have an efficacy rate of 95%.

 Sputnik V: Dosage and Side Effects